 The little home in Xixiang became the hub of activities for the new Moore family.
-My father was away a lot of the time, riding his bicycle around to the small villages, evangelizing and teaching.
-My mother tried to keep up the women's work in Xixiang, balancing her time between the church work and caring for me.
+Percy was away a lot of the time, riding his bicycle around to the small villages, evangelizing and teaching.
+Amy tried to keep up the women's work in Xixiang, balancing her time between the church work and caring for me.
 In those years, the services of an amah (housemaid or nurse) cost very little so even cash strapped missionaries were able to afford one.
-With the help of an amah to look after me, my mother could get on with her work and still spend some time with me, sometimes walking down to the river shallows (picture) and enjoying a day out.
+With the help of an amah to look after me, Amy could get on with her work and still spend some time with me, sometimes walking down to the river shallows (picture) and enjoying a day out.